tresata/hackathonclt2019/README.md

 ## Elasticsearch

 An Elasticsearch 5 cluster is available at port 9200 on all servers (hack01.northstate.net, hack02.northstate.net, hack03.northstate.net, hack04.northstate.net, hack05.northstate.net).
-There is no security enabled so you can create indices if you need to, but please **do not delete or modify other peoples indices**.
+There is no security enabled so you can create indices if you need to, but please **do not delete or modify other peoples' indices**.

 ## Data Dictionary